Frankuwl214/eventexit/README.md

 ## <a name="All inclusive features">🔋 Features</a>

 👉 ** This Authentication is (CRUD) with Clerk:** User management through Clerk, ensuring secure and efficient authentication.
+- Ai powered localization for language translation, time and currency

 👉 **The Events are (CRUD):** Thus, A comprehensive functionality for creating, reading, updating, and deleting events, giving users full control over event management.
 - **Create Events:** Users can effortlessly generate new events, providing essential details such as title, date, location, and any additional information.